-PMC was safe and effective in clinically significant rheumatic MS. Most of the patients were free from adverse events after 10 years and 80% was alive after 20 years; still, about 40% required re-intervention.
-A reduction <5 mmHg of invasive transmitral pressure gradient post PMC during the procedure was associated with more events during follow up, indicating a possible target to guide interventional cardiologists during PMC procedure; more studies are needed to validate this independent predictor.
+PMC was safe and effective in clinically significant rheumatic MS. Most of the patients were free from adverse events after 10 years, and 80% were alive after 20 years; still, about 40% required re-intervention.
+A reduction of <5 mmHg of invasive TMPG post-PMC during the procedure was associated with more events during follow-up, indicating a possible target to guide interventional cardiologists during the PMC procedure; more studies are needed to validate this independent predictor.